excalidraw/excalidraw-libraries/README.md

 ### Notes

-By uploading libraries to our repo, you are automatically complying with our [MIT License](LICENSE), which in short means anyone can use them withouth restrictions.
+By uploading libraries to our repo, you are automatically complying with our [MIT License](LICENSE), which in short means anyone can use them without restrictions.